nikoada/Readnow/README.md

 ![](screenshots/Screenshot_nodeview_Readnow.png)

 You now created your project node.
-Your node was assigned a id wich you see on top right corner.
+Your node was assigned an id wich you see on top right corner.
 Later you can use that id to log in into your node page, so copy and save it now please.
 That’s it, no need to register.